thenewzerov/home-dev-essentials/README.md

 This is also our Gateway.
 We're using the new Kubernetes Gateway API to handle ingress traffic, and allowing Istio to do it's thing.

+I've enabled the use to `TCPRoute` from the Kubernetes Gateway API as part of the install.

 ### Cert Manager

 `cert-manager` is used to create all our certificates.
 These are all self-signed wildcard certs.